Private or Outside Scholarship Opportunities

 Grand Prix Scholarship - The Grand Prix Foundation works to uphold the motto of "Students Helping Students" by awarding $10,000 in scholarships every year.
 Applicants must be a full-time student at West Lafayette campus.
 Selection is based upon service to students through campus involvement, academic achievement, and need.
 Applicants may be called for an in-person interview.
 The Purdue Grand Prix has been a tradition of Purdue University since 1958.
 The primary purpose of the Grand Prix race each April is to raise funds for its annual scholarships that are given to students.
 The foundation is a university sponsored student organization that is run by students for students.
 Applications are typically due early February.
 Applications can be found at https://boilerlink.purdue.edu/organization/grandprixfoundation.
 For more information, please contact email@example.com.

 INAEP Scholarships - The Indiana Association of Environmental Professionals (INAEP) sponsors a scholarship program intended to promote and support the training of new environmental professionals in the State of Indiana.
 The INAEP typically awards two $2,000 scholarships.
 Undergraduate and master's students are eligible to apply.
 Applicants must be currently enrolled at an Indiana college or university as a full-time student at the sophomore or higher level.
 Applicants should also be pursuing a degree in an environmental-related field; possess a 2.9GPA or higher; and plan to reside and work in Indiana following graduation.
 Scholarship application forms and submittal guidelines are available on the INAEP’s website at https://www.inaep.info/scholarship-main-archive.
-Applications are typically due in mid-March.
+Applications are typically due in mid-April.